fluree/docs.flur.ee/src/content/0.15.0/docs/query/basic-query.md

 - limit, component, offset, orderBy

-If using these in your query, they should instead by included in the opts map.
+If using these in your query, they should instead be included in the opts map.
 See below.
 </div>

 In the `opts` map, you can have the following optional keys: